Purdue University - West Lafayette Student Branch

 Represent Purdue University-West Lafayette at meetings of the Central Indiana Section of IEEE and IEEE Region 4.

 Secure the trust and confidence of the members of IEEE.

-Report changes in officers and prepare a complete annual Student Branch Activity report shall for submission by May 1.
+Report changes in officers and complete an annual Student Branch Activity report for submission by May 1st.

 SECTION 3.
 Duties of Vice President

 The Vice President shall have the following duties:

 Perform the functions of the President in the latter’s absence or at his or her request.